2023 recital program

 Imagine Dance Team focuses on strengthening the foundations of a dancer's technique and confidence, while also providing opportunities for personal growth, leadership and teamwork in a fun and supportive environment.
 It is our hope that dancers will not only create a strong foundation for dance, but also create lasting friendships & memories!

-Check out the 2021-2022 Imagine Dance Team Handbook for more information about Imagine Dance Team:
+Check out the current 2022-2023 Handbook for more info about Dance Team:

 Private and semi-private lessons are 45 min in length.
 Pricing is as follows: